 Unit 1: How can the diversity of materials be explained?

-- Area of study 1: How do substances interact with water?
+Area of Study 1: How do chemicals interact with water?

-- Area of study 2: How are substances in water measured and analysed?
+Area of Study 2: How are chemicals measured and analysed?

 Unit 3: How can chemical processes be designed to optimise efficiency?

 The global demand for energy and materials is increasing with world population growth.
 In this unit students explore energy options and the chemical production of materials with reference to efficiencies, renewability and the minimisation of their impact on the environment.
 Students compare and evaluate different chemical energy resources, including fossil fuels, biofuels, galvanic cells and fuel cells.
 They investigate the combustion of fuels, including the energy transformations involved, the use of stoichiometry to calculate the amounts of reactants and products involved in the reactions, and calculations of the amounts of energy released and their representations.

 Students consider the purpose, design and operating principles of galvanic cells, fuel cells and electrolytic cells.
 In this context they use the electrochemical series to predict and write half and overall redox equations, and apply Faraday’s laws to calculate quantities in electrolytic reactions.
 Students analyse manufacturing processes with reference to factors that influence their reaction rates and extent.
 They investigate and apply the equilibrium law and Le Chatelier’s principle to different reaction systems, including to predict and explain the conditions that will improve the efficiency and percentage yield of chemical processes.
 They use the language and conventions of chemistry including symbols, units, chemical formulas and equations to represent and explain observations and data collected from experiments, and to discuss chemical phenomena.

 - Area of study 1: What are the options for energy production?